bridgecrew-perf4/terraform-session-1/session_6/README.md

 Terraform is plugin based tool and all plugins are in ```.terraform``` folder, whenever you run ```terraform init``` it will initialize the working directory and install all needed plugins.
 Additional to ```.terraform``` folder ```.terraform.lock.hcl``` file gets created as well, which prevents from getting corrupted of your ```terraform.tfstate``` file.

+This project provisions the next resources:

+### Networking

+- VPC
+- 3 Public and Private Subnets
+- Elastic IP
+- Nat Gateway
+- Internet Gateway
+- Route table association (public/private)

+### Security Group Rules

+- Web-server security group
+- Application Load Balancer Security group

+### Application Load Balancer

+### Application

+- Launch Configuration
+- Autoscaling group (frontend)
+- RDS (backend)

+### DNS

+- ACM Certification
+- Route 53

+This project contains the ```frontend``` and ```backend``` of application, where we

-# In this template "for_each" function with "local" variables were used for creation
-# of subnets and and route table association.
-In our case we are working with "map" value,
-# although "for_each" can work with "string" value as well as with "map" value.
-We are passing
-# separate settings for each subnet, while using the keys/values for generating subnets.
+In this template "for_each" function with "local" variables were used for creation of subnets and and route table association.
+In our case we are working with "map" value,although "for_each" can work with "string" value as well as with "map" value.
+We are passing separate settings for each subnet, while using the keys/values for generating subnets.

+We created two autoscaling group policies ```Simple scaling```, one of them will add an instance if  ```CPU Utilization``` of the instance goes over 60% and another one will remove an instance if CPU utilization goes down 40%.

 adjustment_type: